vdclab/vdclab-wiki/ENDscript.md

 title: ENDscript
 description: ENDscript is a friendly Web server, which extracts and renders a comprehensive analysis of primary to quaternary protein structure information in an automated way.
 published: true
-date: 2020-04-15T19:38:04.865Z
+date: 2020-07-02T16:08:55.966Z
-tags:
+tags: tool, sequence analysis, sequence alignment, proteins, data capture, bioinformatics, browser, data visualization, prediction, data export, conservation, model, protein domain, interaction, protein-protein, structural analysis, residue, webserver
+editor: markdown
 ---

-# ENDscript
+# ENDscript 2.0
-> ENDscript is a friendly Web server, which extracts and renders a comprehensive analysis of primary to quaternary protein structure information in an automated way.
+> ENDscript is a Web server, which extracts and renders a comprehensive analysis of primary to quaternary protein structure information in an automated way.
 &NewLine;
-ENDscript is a tool of choice for biologists and structural biologists, which allows generating with a few mouse clicks a set of detailed high quality figures and 3D interactive representations of their proteins of interest.
+ENDscript is a tool for biologists and structural biologists, which allows generating with a few mouse clicks a set of detailed high quality figures and 3D interactive representations of their proteins of interest.
 Hence, the experimenter can rapidly explore the structure of its favorite protein and identify the zones of conservation.
 {.is-info}